 Mandoo often are prepared by families as part of Korean Lunar New Year festivities and are considered a symbol of good luck for the coming year.

-- 1 pound lean ground beef or pork
+- ground beef or pork

 - 1 onion, finely chopped